Kurdish General Slams U.S.-Syria Policy; Gen. Petraeus Calls Withdrawal 'A Betrayal'

 Abdi also said his army had not made a deal with the Syrian regime about which areas it would control in the future.
 Turkey has expressed a desire for the contested border region in Syria to become "buffer zone," while many see it as a Turkish occupation.

-In the meantime, Russian troops are also making inroads.
-As NPR's Greg Myre has reported, video shows Russians taking over an abandoned U.S. outpost, with half-eaten meals left by American troops on their dining tables.
+In the meantime, Russian troops are making inroads.
+As NPR's Greg Myre has reported, video shows Russians taking over an abandoned U.S. outpost, with half-eaten meals left by American troops on the dining tables.

 Eugene Rumer, a senior fellow at the Carnegie Endowment for International Peace, told Myre that Russia's "mission of getting itself reestablished as a major power broker in the Middle East has been facilitated by the fact that the United States has been trying to disengage."